ShovalWeinstock/TikTalkReviews/README.md

    (The server is localhost:5051. it is hard coded in the client side)

-2. Open and run TikTalkReviews:
+2. Open and run TikTalkReviews (http://localhost:5102/):

    https://github.com/ShovalWeinstock/TikTalkReviews